libreForms/spec/spec.md

       type: radio
     output_data:
       type: str
+    _description: this is a radio field
   Select_Field:
     input_field:
-      _description: this is a select / dropdown field
       content:
       - Pick
       - An